richelbilderbeek/teaching/docs/data/counts/README.md

 It may be argued that there should be two LOESS fits applied to the data: one before and one after lunch.
-However, as the reasoning of such as argument has been unconvicing to the author so far, these are not included as a main result.
+However, as the reasoning of such as argument has been unconvincing to the author so far, these are not included as a main result.
 These figure, figures A1-A3, however, can be found in the appendix.